vjlab/resources/content/methods-tree-computation2-software.md

  - ML-based.
  - Not terribly fast.
 It could be faster than RAxML; I've never really tested it in large runs.
  - From some small test runs, IQ-Tree and FastTree seem to produce the same results, but IQ-Tree is usually slower.
+ - I personally prefer RAxML, because IQTree converts *all* special characters into underscores; i.e. names like `A/virus_name/2015-12-30` becomes `A_virus_name_2015_12_30`.
+This plays merry hell with any kind of computational downstream analysis.

 Basic example cmd:
 ```